Gizra/og/README.txt

 INTEGRATION
 ---------------------
 - This function exposes an API for retrieving and managing subscriptions via direct PHP functions and via XMLRPC.
-- This module works well with pathauto.module and views.module

 UNIT TESTING
 ----------------------